andreauda/licence_managment_automation/README.md

 ## Features

 1. **Data Extraction from Database**
+   - Connects to a PostgreSQL database to retrieve detailed usage data for Tableau licenses.
+   - Performs queries to identify underutilized or unused licenses.
-   - Extracts data from PostgreSQL and saves it to a CSV file.
+   - Saves in a CSV file.

 2. **Selenium Automation**
    - Logs into the license portal.